 Illegal entry by maritime routes is the responsibility of the Coast Guard, although some of the systems mentioned to prevent airborne incursion will also prove useful.

-Preventing entry by land is the responsibility of the US border patrol and it is not unlikely if security is to be increased that they will need to be supplemented by Regular and National Guard personnel.
+Preventing entry by land is the responsibility of the US Border Patrol, and it is not unlikely if security is to be increased that they will need to be supplemented by regular army and National Guard personnel.